How to Replace or Renew a Green Card

 Gather Documents and Mail with Form I-90

 You will also need to gather specific documents and your payment to submit with Form I-90.
 If you downloaded the form from USCIS, be sure to download the instructions as well.
 The instructions will detail the documents that should accompany your green card replacement.
 If you use CitizenPath, the filing instructions will provide a simple check list of documents for you to include.
-Regardless of which method you use, you will need to send in a $540 payment for green card renewal.
-In some cases, the fee for green card replacement is waived.
-See the pricing tab on the CitizenPath I-90 page for details.
+Regardless of which method you use, you will generally need to send in the USCIS filing fee as well.

 Tip: Mail your I-90 application via certified mail and save your receipt.

-Tip: If you file G-1145 at the same time as Form I-90, USCIS will give you status updates via email or text within 24 hours of accepting Form I-90.
+Tip: If you file Form G-1145 at the same time as Form I-90, USCIS will notify you via email or text within 24 hours of accepting Form I-90.
 This is an optional form.
-When you prepare your I-90 through CitizenPath, we will provide a free G-1145.
+When you prepare your I-90 through CitizenPath, we will prepare a free G-1145.

 Attend Your Biometrics Appointment